 - Decisions are made by simple majority vote of members present and voting (exception art.
 646.3). - In the case of a tie, the TD has the casting vote (also see World Cup Rules). - Minutes must be kept of all meetings and decisions of the Jury and signed by each individual member of the Jury, with each individual vote on decisions recorded, as per art.
-601.3.7. - The Minutes must be written in at least one of the FIS languages (English, French or German). - In cases where an immediate decision must be made and it is not possible to convene the entire Jury, each member of the Jury has the right, prior to or during the race, to make decisions which according to the rules are reserved to the Jury as a whole; but only provisionally with the obligation to have the decision confirmed by the Jury as soon as possible. - 601.4.6 Duties of the Jury
+601.3.7. - The Minutes must be written in the language specified in the FIS Statutes (currently English language). - In cases where an immediate decision must be made and it is not possible to convene the entire Jury, each member of the Jury has the right, prior to or during the race, to make decisions which according to the rules are reserved to the Jury as a whole; but only provisionally with the obligation to have the decision confirmed by the Jury as soon as possible. - 601.4.6 Duties of the Jury